 Read more in the HPRA's information leaflet; Automated external defibrillators

-HPRA repeats its calls for owners to check defibrillators (28 November 2017)
+HPRA requests owners to check defibrillators

-Most importantly, the HPRA stresses that if an update or other action is identified and communicated by the manufacturer to the owner – through the publication and distribution of what is called a field safety notice (FSN) – then this should be undertaken immediately.
+The HPRA requests owners of AEDs to urgently check that the recommended safety and maintenance updates on their device have been undertaken.
+Most importantly, the HPRA stresses that if an update or other action is identified and communicated by the manufacturer to the owner, through the publication and distribution of what is called a field safety notice (FSN), then this should be undertaken immediately.
 Otherwise the AED may not work properly when it is needed.

 Manufacturers are obliged to continuously monitor their devices and through this market surveillance, they have identified corrective actions, communicated through an FSN which are required to ensure the continued safe use of their AEDs.

 - Over the past 12 months, corrective actions have been identified for 3 AED models, from one manufacturer, which account for 294 devices on the Irish market.
 Of these, 148 devices still require upgrades.

 - In total 614 defibrillators in Ireland require a corrective action.